Sport in Belfast: Football

 The Northern Ireland national football team, ranked 54th in the February 2019 FIFA World Rankings plays its home matches at Windsor Park.

 Belfast was the home town of the renowned Northern Irish footballer, George Best who died in November 2005.
 On the day he was buried in the city, 100,000 people lined the route from his home on the Cregagh Road to Roselawn cemetery.
 Since his death the City Airport has been named after him and a trust has been set up to fund a memorial to him in the city centre.

+Belfast is the home of the Northern Ireland national football team, which plays its international homem fixtures at Windsor Park.
+The team has a storied history in the FIFA World Cup, most notably reaching the quarter-finals in 1958, a feat that made Northern Ireland the least populous nation to reach that stage until 2018.

+Under manager Billy Bingham, who played in the World Cup 1958 squad, the team achieved back-to-back qualifications in 1982 and 1986.
+The 1982 campaign in Spain is particularly celebrated for a 1–0 victory over the host nation in Valencia, with a goal by Gerry Armstrong.
+Qualification for the 1986 tournament was secured following a historic 1–0 win against Romania in Bucharest and a decisive draw against England at Wembley.